Trip Options

 This trip has a few different options.

-We can camp right by the landing strip, but it’s really better to be a little more flexible, and move camp up the valley a mile or 2.
+We can camp within a mile or 2 of the landing strip, but it’s really better to be a little more flexible.
+Ideally we’ll backpack a few miles and then camp.
 From there we can dayhike north, west, south, east and other other direction we’d like.

 Perhaps the best way to experience this area is with a backpacking loop, moving camp once or twice over a 5 day trip.
 This type of trip works well for people interested in either an easier backpacking trip or a moderate dayhiking trip (for those of you who’d rather basecamp).